billrobbins/rapid-products-woocommerce/README.md

 ## Development

 To work with this plugin, you'll need to use Docker.
-Once it is installed clone the repository and run `npm install`.
+Once it is installed clone the repository.
 Then you can get started with these commands.

 ```
 npm install